50 Grunge Hair Looks That Are More than Just Whatever

 13. Rich-Girl Hair

 Taking things to a higher plane was the wet/stringy look, which may or may not be completely artificial, depending on your commitment level.
-Those who chose to the manufactured route took to high-shine gels (try TRESemmé TRES Two Extra Firm Control Gel for a glossy yet non-crunchy finish) to get that telltale wet look.
-If you were of the more, shall we say, chill persuasion, you simply let Mother Nature—and your natural oils—take their course.
+Those who chose the manufactured route took to high-shine gels to get that telltale wet look.
+If you were of the more, shall we say, chill persuasion, you simply let Mother Nature—and your natural oils—take their course?
 Grunge hair at its most OG!

-A gelled base and loose, stringy ends imparts that popular surfer-slash-truant-slash-burnout look that’s (surprise!) earning top marks in high fashion today.
+A gelled base and loose, stringy ends impart that popular surfer-slash-truant-slash-burnout look that’s (surprise!) earning top marks in high fashion today.
+Leave your comb-strokes visible for a super edgy look.

-A longer version of the gelled bob, this style opens up the forehead and is a pretty sexy evening option.
+A longer version of the gelled bob, this slicked-back style, opens up the forehead and is a pretty sexy evening option.
+It gives off all of the model-off-duty vibes.

 The hairstyle of choice of angsty fresh grads at the time, this full yet super-short crop gained even more street cred with a bit of grit.